When to refinance an FHA loan to a conventional loan

 Switching from an FHA to a conventional loan comes with a host of benefits.
 Here’s a closer look:

 - You can get rid of FHA mortgage insurance.
-In most cases, for FHA loan originated after 2013, you have to pay mortgage insurance premiums (MIP) on FHA loans for the loan’s lifetime.
-(The only exception is if you made a down payment of 10 percent or more; then the PMI is canceled after 11 years.)
-Refinancing into a conventional mortgage is the only way to cancel it.
+In most cases, for an FHA loan originated after 2013, you have to pay mortgage insurance premiums (MIP) on FHA loans for the loan’s lifetime.
+(The only exception is if you made a down payment of 10 percent or more; then the MIP is canceled after 11 years.)
+Refinancing into a conventional mortgage is the only way to cancel MIP if you put down the usual 3.5 percent.

 - You can lower mortgage insurance costs.
 If you refinance your FHA loan to a conventional loan and still incur mortgage insurance (due to your home equity level), you might find that the premium costs more now than what it cost for your FHA loan.
-Refinancing, however, could lower your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel private mortgage insurance, eventually, on the conventional loan (once your outstanding loan balance drops to 80 percent of your home’s value).
+Refinancing, however, could lower your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel private mortgage insurance, eventually, on the conventional loan.

 - You can convert your home equity into cash.
 Conventional mortgages allow you to tap up to 80 percent of your home’s equity through a cash-out refinance without paying mortgage insurance.

-While conventional refinance rates tend to be lower than FHA refinance rates, it’s not all roses if you switch to this new type of loan.
+While conventional refinance rates tend to be lower than FHA refinance rates, it’s not all roses if you switch.
 Consider these drawbacks:

 - You might still pay mortgage insurance for a while.
 Those PMI payments will still add up, so be sure to ask a lender for an estimate of how much your premiums would be if you still haven’t hit the 80 percent mark.